SampsonCrowley/arch_packages/README.md

 Credit to https://github.com/yuvadm/archlinux-packages for the original maintenance script that led me to aurpublish

-# Heroku CLI
+# Heroku CLI (bin)
-heroku-cli is downloaded, compiled and hosted on google storage using a simple set of commands
+heroku-cli-bin is downloaded, compiled and hosted through a github tag using a simple set of commands

 ### to compile the cli:

-1. if updating to a new version, set the package version by updating `VERSION` in `bin/compile_heroku_cli`
+1. if updating to a new version, set the package version by updating `VERSION` in `.heroku-cli-bin-host/bin/compile`
-2. set the release number of the package version by updating `RELEASE` in `bin/compile_heroku_cli`
+2. set the release number of the package version by updating `RELEASE` in `.heroku-cli-bin-host/bin/compile`
 3. run the compiler
     ```bash
     bin/compile_heroku_cli
     ```
-    - Check sums, pkgver and pkgrel will all be automatically updated in `heroku-cli/PKGBUILD`
+    - Check sums, pkgver and pkgrel will all be automatically updated in `heroku-cli-bin/PKGBUILD`
     - verify that `makepkg` succeeds
 4. test by installing locally
     ```bash
-    cd heroku-cli
+    cd heroku-cli-bin
     # where "VERSION" is the pkgver and RELEASE is the pkgrel
-    sudo pacman -U heroku-cli-VERSION-RELEASE-any.pkg.tar.zst
+    sudo pacman -U heroku-cli-bin-VERSION-RELEASE-any.pkg.tar.zst
     ```